 Begin making healthy changes 3 months to a year before you conceive.
-The evidence shows that healthy nutrition and fertility is linked for both men and women.
-Below is a list of suggestions for healthy nutrition prior to conception.
+Evidence shows that healthy nutrition and fertility is linked in both men and women.
+Below is a list of suggestions for healthy nutrition prior to conception:

-Folic Acid: The U.S. Public Health Service recommends that women of childbearing age obtain 400 micrograms (0.4 milligrams) of folate or folic acid each day.
+- Folic Acid: The U.S. Public Health Service recommends that women of childbearing age obtain 400 micrograms (0.4 milligrams) of folate or folic acid each day.
 This B vitamin helps reduce a baby’s risk of neural tube birth defects such as spina bifida.
 If your family has a history of neural tube defects, your doctor may increase your daily intake.
-Folic acid may be obtained naturally through dark green leafy vegetables (i.e. spinach), citrus fruits, nuts, legumes, whole grains, and fortified breads and cereals.
+Folic acid may be obtained naturally through leafy, dark green vegetables (i.e. spinach), citrus fruits, nuts, legumes, whole grains, and fortified bread and cereals.
 These foods can be supplemented with a prenatal vitamin which usually contains 800mcg of folic acid.
-Folic acid is a water-soluble vitamin allowing your body to flush out excess amounts.

-Calcium: It is recommended that women get at least 1,000 mgs (three 8 oz glasses of skim milk) of calcium a day if they are considering getting pregnant.
-Calcium may be obtained from natural sources such as cottage cheese, low-fat yogurt, canned salmon, sardines, rice, and cheese.
+- Calcium: It is recommended that women get at least 1,000 mg (three 8 oz glasses of skim milk) of calcium a day if they are considering getting pregnant.
+Calcium may be obtained from natural sources such as low-fat yogurt, canned salmon, sardines, rice, and cheese.

-Supplements & Vitamins: In addition to a healthy diet, many healthcare providers will encourage supplements to increase the probability that you get all the nutrients you need.
-NatalSure is one of the many vitamins and supplements offered to help you get the nutrients you need to help achieve conception.
+- Supplements & Vitamins: In addition to a healthy diet, many healthcare providers will encourage you to take supplements to increase the probability that you get all the nutrients you need.

-Caffeine: It is important to wean yourself off of caffeine (including chocolate), because research has shown that more than 200-300 milligrams of caffeine per day may reduce fertility by 27 percent.
-Caffeine also impedes upon the body’s ability to absorb iron and calcium.
+- Caffeine: It is important to wean yourself off of caffeine (including chocolate), as research has shown that more than 200-300 milligrams of caffeine per day may reduce fertility by 27 percent.
+Caffeine also hinders the body’s ability to absorb iron and calcium.